Promises and Pitfalls of Threshold-based Auto-labeling: Introduction

-Our analysis establishes bounds on the quality (i.e., accuracy) and quantity (fraction of data) auto-labeled as a function of the validation data sample complexity and the training data sample complexity used in the auto-labeling procedure.
-These theoretical developments reveal two important insights.
-Promisingly, even poor-quality models are capable of reliably labeling at least some data when we have access to validation data and a good confidence function that can quantify the confidence of a given model on any data point.
+Our results reveal \textbf{two important insights}.
+Promisingly, even poor quality models are capable of reliably labeling at least some data when we have access to sufficient validation data and a good confidence function that can accurately quantify the confidence of a given model on any data point.
 On the downside, in certain scenarios, the quantity of the validation data required to reach a certain quantity and quality of auto-labeled data can be high.

-The rest of the paper is organized as follows.
-In Section~\ref{sec:TBALdetails}, we provide a detailed description of threshold-based auto-labeling algorithm.
-In Section~\ref{sec:TheoreticalAnalysis}, we present and discuss the main results of our theoretical analysis.
-In Section~\ref{sec:experiments}, we present empirical results using both synthetic and real datasets.
-In Section~\ref{sec:relatedworks} we discuss related literature and finally conclude in Section~\ref{sec:conclusion}.
-Proofs and visualizations of auto-labeling are provided in the appendix in section \ref{sec:appendix}.